 A huge scarlet-coated beetle the size of a small dog appeared upon the roof of the Mustang, then another on the hood, then another on the roof, and then the windows of the vehicle shattered as a swarm of these overgrown insects burst out from the interior of the car.

-The first of the beetles crawled off the car to the garage pavement and spit a line of liquid that immediately set aflame as it traversed the distance between James’ little group and itself.
+The first of the beetles crawled off the car to the garage pavement and spit a line of liquid that immediately set aflame as that line traversed the distance between James’ little group and the beetle itself.

 They all backed up to keep from being struck by the flaming spit, and the parking-garage floor lit up as a pool of the burning liquid congealed right in front of them.